 The Alienware Graphics Amplifier is fairly easy to use.
 The top cover pops right up, as you can see from the image above, exposing the internals.
 Inside, you’ll find a single full-length PCIe slot, along with enough space to fit any full-length dual-width graphics card.
-Moreover, there it has a 460-watt power supply which will be more than enough for any modern GPU.
+Moreover, it has a 460-watt power supply, which will be more than enough for any modern GPU.

 On the back of the case, you’ll find four USB 3.0 ports that can be used to connect and/or charge peripherals such as a mouse, a keyboard, a headset, etc.

 Additionally, while most eGPU cases use Thunderbolt 3 as a means of interfacing with a laptop, the Graphics Amplifier utilizes a proprietary PCIe connector.
 Alienware claims that this technology is faster than Thunderbolt 3, and while that may be true, it heavily limits the versatility of the Graphics Amplifier, which is its primary drawback.